dynawo/dyn-grid-compliance-verification/docs/tutorial/4_configuration.md

 PCS_RTE-I16z1 = ThreePhaseFault,GridVoltageStep
 ```

-And finally, the *ThreePhaseFault* benchmark does not want to validate the operating conditions called *HiZ*:
+And finally, the *ThreePhaseFault* benchmark is modified to not validate *HiZ* type operating conditions:

 ```ini
 ## # List of Operating conditions contained in each PCS-Benchmark